 What is PR online?
-PR, is how organisations or clients communicate with both their target audience and the wider public.
+PR is how organisations or clients communicate with their target audience and the wider public.
 Of course, this has changed greatly over the past few decades.

-PR is responsible for managing and influencing the spread of information – which is more important than ever in our ever-evolving Digital Age – and engaging old and new audience members.
+PR is responsible for managing and influencing the spread of information – more important than ever in our ever-evolving Digital Age – and engaging old and new audience members.

 It is an active practice of constant valued and trusted engagement.